On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Optimal control of L e vy risk models. The spectrally negative L e vy risk model

-The function $F_w(x)$ provides an explicit expression for the solution of the {key auxiliary problem} of finding {the value function of a single dividend-band strategy} and is equal to the {value-function of an embedded optimal stopping problem} -- see Proposition~\ref{prop:lp} and Theorem \ref{thmos}, leading ultimately to the optimal band levels -- see Section \ref{sec:multib}.

-We establish an explicit {\em necessary} and {\em sufficient} criterion for optimality of single dividend barrier policies in the presence of fixed transaction cost and general penalty, which in particular includes the case of zero penalty ($w\equiv0$) --- see Theorem \ref{thm:cm} in Section \ref{aux}.

-{\bf Contents}.
+Decomposition \eqref{eq:dec} with $F_f(x)$ chosen to fit the imposed penalty $f(x)=w(x)$ already determines the value function on the first continuation band (and the value function in the lump-sum dividend taking bands surrounding it); see Proposition~\ref{prop:lp2} and Theorem~\ref{thmos}.
+It also yields a {necessary} and {sufficient} criterion for optimality of two-dividend barrier policies with one barrier at zero, which is analogous to \eqref{APP}; see Theorem~\ref{thm:cm3}.

+\textit{Contents}.
 The remainder of the paper is organized as follows.
-Section \ref{sec:RLevy} is concerned with two stochastic boundary value problems associated to the value of dividend payments in the presence of a penalty.
-In Section \ref{sec:prob} the dividend-penalty problem is phrased and its optimal solution is presented, and Section \ref{sec:mart} is devoted to the martingale approach.
-In Section \ref{sec:constr} the value function is constructed, and some examples are analyzed in detail in Section \ref{sec:exa}.
-A number of the proofs are presented in the Appendix.
+Sections \ref{sec:prob} and \ref{sec:DP} are devoted to the formulation of the dividend-penalty and the corresponding HJB equation.
+In Section~\ref{sec:mart} the definition of stochastic solution is given in this context, and a verification result is established.
+Section~\ref{sec:RLevy} is concerned with Gerber--Shiu functions, and Sections \ref{aux} and \ref{aux2} are devoted to single and two-band strategies.
+Section~\ref{sec:paste} is devoted to a key auxiliary result (Lemma~\ref{lem:paste}).
+Conditions for optimalty of single and two-band strategies and a construction of the candidate value-function in terms of scale functions are given in Sections \ref{ssec:singo}, \ref{sec:doublop} and \ref{sec:multib}.
+The optimal value function is shown to be the unique stochastic solution of the HJB equation in Section~\ref{sec:ex}.
+Some examples are analyzed in Section~\ref{sec:exa}.
+Some of the proofs are deferred to the \hyperref[app]{Appendix}.